Ewan Porter

-Ewan Porter (born 4 July 1982) is an Australian former professional golfer who played on the PGA Tour of Australasia and the Nationwide Tour.
+Ewan Porter (born 4 July 1982) is an Australian former professional golfer who played on the PGA Tour of Australasia, Asian Tour and the Nationwide Tour.

+Career

 Porter was born in Sydney.
-He turned professional in 2002 and played on the PGA Tour of Australasia.
-He played on the Nationwide Tour in 2005 and 2008.
+He turned professional in 2001 and played on the PGA Tour of Australasia.
+He played on the Asian Tour in 2004.
+He played on the Nationwide Tour from 2005 to 2013.
 He has two wins, the 2008 Moonah Classic and the 2010 South Georgia Classic.

-He now serves as a commentator on the Sky Sports broadcast of the European Tour in the UK.
+He now serves as a commentator for the DP World Tour, PGA Tour Live and the LPGA Tour.